DevDrupal33/display_builder/docs/tests.md

 ## Local tests

-Tests are made to run in ci, they can run locally in 2 modes, with an integrated Drupal installation for tests or just on a local installed Drupal.
+Tests are made to run in **ci**, they can run locally with a running Drupal for local tests, with or without Drupal installed.

-For local tests, you must enable `extension_discovery_scan_tests` in your settings.php and disable js aggregation:
+For local tests with installed Drupal, you must enable `extension_discovery_scan_tests` in your **settings.php** and disable js
+aggregation:

 ```php
 $config['system.performance']['js']['preprocess'] = FALSE;
 $settings['extension_discovery_scan_tests'] = TRUE;
 ```

-some modules **MUST** be enabled:
+Modules that **MUST** be enabled:

 - layout_builder
 - display_builder_test